 Depending on the style and look you’re after, we have something for all tastes.
 Our collections are curated according to country of origin.
 The following is just a taste…

-Famous Venetian textile brand Rubelli plays a starring role in the Italian section, offering a fresh and contemporary colour palette, classic weaves and high-performance fabrics.
+Starring in the Italian section is famous Venetian textile brand Rubelli, with its fresh colour palette, classic weaves and high-performance fabrics.
 The Armani/Casa range provides a traditional fashion experience translated into home furnishings.
-Additionally, collections from Loro Piana and Brochier combine Italian style with impeccable craftsmanship.
+And collections from Loro Piana and Brochier combine Italian style with impeccable craftsmanship.

 You’ll note among the Pierre Frey portfolio that its French designers have been inspired by the East for some of their collections.
 This results in a beautiful fusion of French tradition and oriental influence, a fitting expression for families newly relocated from Europe.